 Before the pullback, the stocks were more expensive (obviously) than in the current scenario.
 You’re more inclined to purchase items during the Thanksgiving sales.
 Why?
 Because the prices of the TV or shoes you’ve eyed up the last few months are slashed in half.

 Similarly, with the underlying economy strong, this might be an excellent opportunity to stock up on some of your favorite companies.
 Make a list of stocks that you wish you could buy.
 As we enter a pullback, that is the time when you could buy quality businesses at throwaway prices.
+For some great choices, check out Motley Fool stock picks.

 Recommended Stock Investing Posts: